asarora72/CSS-Art/README.md

+It seems no more push are allowed into this.

 > ### **UPDATE:** Event Concluded!
 >
 > **This project started as a project for Hacktoberfest 2019, Thank you to everyone that participated and made this project what it is today and we look forward to seeing you all at Hacktoberfest 2020!.